-As you get older, do you find that it’s tinkle time all the time?
+As you baby boomers get older, do you find that it’s tinkle time all the time?
+Does the term bladder control seem like an oxymoron?

 As I wrote in an article for Hot Flash Daily, thanks to menopause and aging, I now pee more than my father with his enlarged prostate and my five-year-old granddaughter after drinking three glasses of apple juice.